 If you report a positive test or are listed as a close contact to a positive case, you will receive a phone call from our Residential Life and Education team.

-In that call, you will work through your options and the team member will tell you and email you the next steps based on your individual situation: return home, quarantine on campus in a different space, quarantine on campus in your current room, or enter isolation on or off campus.
+In that call, you will work through your options and the team member will tell you and email you the next steps based on your individual situation: return home, quarantine on campus in a different space, or enter isolation on or off campus.

 Details are emailed to you following your initial call with Res Life advocacy team, including: